Barhebraeus

-Gregory Barhebraeus or Bar Hebraeus (ܓܪܝܓܘܪܝܘܣ ܒܪ ܥܒܪܝܐ; 1226 – 30 July 1286), also known as Abu al-Faraj and in Latin, Abulpharagius, was the maphrian (regional primate) of the Syriac Orthodox Church from 1264 until his death in 1286.
+Gregory Barhebraeus or Bar Hebraeus (ܓܪܝܓܘܪܝܘܣ ܒܪ ܥܒܪܝܐ; 1226 – 30 July 1286), also known as Abu al-Faraj and in Latin, Abulpharagius, was the maphrian Catholicos of the East (regional primate) of the Catholicate of the East under the Syriac Orthodox Church from 1264 until his death in 1286.
 He is recognised as one of the most accomplished and multifaceted academics of the medieval Syriac Christian world, with important contributions to the fields of theology, philosophy, history, linguistics, medicine, and the natural sciences.

 Barhebraeus was born in Melitene (modern-day Malatya) during the Seljuk Sultanate of Rum.
 He experienced the shifting borders of the early Mongol era, Ayyubid rule, and Crusader dominions.
 Barhebraeus's early education in medicine and logic was influenced by his father Aaron's experience serving in the upper echelons of the Mongol armies as a physician and deacon.
 Later in life, he was ordained bishop and soon elevated to maphrian, under which he travelled across the Middle East, engaged in scholarship, and sought to support his community through the difficult 13th-century period.

-The monumental chronicle, a universal history written in Syriac and translated into Arabic under the title Tārīkh Mukhtaṣar al-Duwal, was part of Barhebraeus' vast body of work.
+The monumental chronicle, a universal history written in Syriac and translated into Arabic under the title Tārīkh Mukhtaṣar al-Duwal, was part of Barhebraeus's vast body of work.
 In addition, he produced important theological and ascetic treatises, medical books, grammars, and encyclopaedic works like the "Cream of Wisdom" (Hewath Hekhemtho).
 Barhebraeus's writings were read by a wide range of intellectual circles outside of his Syriac Orthodox community, including Christians of different denominations, Muslim scholars, Latin orientalists, and later found in academic archives in Europe.

 The immense scholarship brought forth by Barhebraeus revitalised Syriac literature at a time when it was in decline and bridged Christian, Islamic, and classical traditions, which earned him epithets such as the "Ocean of Wisdom", "Light of East and West", and "King of Learned Men".
 He is commemorated with great honour as a saint in the Oriental Orthodox Church and especially in the Syriac Orthodox tradition where his feast is celebrated on 30 July, the date of his repose, and his relics at Mor Mattai Monastery remain a popular pilgrimage site.